-BEFORE the End of the Truce the Marshal de Catinat pass'd the great Catinat en-Doire, without any one's disputing his Passage; in the same Manner he cross'd ters the Milaneze and the Po, and re-enter'd Cafal, and thus went on from Post to Post, till he invests Vamarched into the Milaneze on the very Day the Truce expired.
+BEFORE the End of the Truce the Marshal de Catinat pass d the great Catinat en-Doire, without any one's disputing his Passage; in the same Manner he cross'd ters the Mithe Po, and re-enter'd Casal, and thus went on from Post to Post, till he invests vamarched into the Milaneze on the very Day the Truce expired.
 On the Duke lence. of Savoy's joining this Army, he caused Valence to be invested, on the Side of the Lumeline.
-The Garrison of that Place had been reinforced by the Allies, and was in a Condition to make a vigorous Resistance.
+The Garrison of that Place had been reinforced by the Allies, and was in a Conflition to make a vigorous Resistance.
 Don Francisco Colmenero commanded there; and M. Goulon, first Engineer, had the Charge of the Works for its Defence.

-DURING this Siege the Negotiations went on; but the general Truce met every Day with more and more Obstacles; wherefore the French, to facilitate its Acceptance, gave out openly, that if this Truce should not be accepted in a proper Time, to leave their Troops Room to retire before the Passes were shut up, they resolved to provide them Winter Quarters in the Milaneze, and also for the Forces of his Royal Highn is.
-This Negotiation proved an infinite Fatigue to Prince Eugene, who was then look'd upon as the most zealous Chief of the contrary Parry.
-That Prince had taken all the Pains imaginable to prevent this Turn of Adai's which had just happened.
-He foresaw the fatal Effects of a Truce, that was infifted on Sword in Hand; he saw, with a sensible Regret, that his Royal Highness, notwithstanding all the Trouble it had cost him to deter that Prince from accepting the Offers made him by France, and all the Advice he had given him, had at last suffered himself to be over-reach'd by the Caresses of that Crown; and that thereby he return'd again into Slavery, and deprived at the fame Time the Allies of all the Advantages they might have reap'd from the
+DURING this Siege the Negotiations went on; but the general Truce met every Day with more and more Obstacles; wherefore the French, to facilitate its Acceptance, gave out openly, that if this Truce should not be accepted in a reper Time, to leave their Troops Room to retire before the Passes were shut up, resolved to provide them Winter Quarters in the Milaneze, and also for the Vorces of his Royal Highwife.
+This Negotiation proved an infinite Fatigue to Prince Eugene, who was then look'd upon as the most zealous Chief of the contrary Party.
+That Prince had taken all the Pains imaginable to prevent this Turn of Affairs which had just happened.
+He forefaw the fatal Effects of a Truce, that was infifted on Sword in Hand; he saw, with a sensible Regret, that his Royal Highness, notwithstanding all the Trouble it had cost him to deter that Prince from accepting the Offers made him by France, and all the Advice he had given him, had at last suffered himself to be over-reach'd by the Caresses of that frown, and that thereby he return'd again into Slavery, and deprived at the Time the Allies of all the Advantages they might have reap'd from the

 War in Italy, with Respect to the General Peace.
-What a.
-Heart-Breaking was this to this Prince, who being General to the Emperor, faw the Duke of Savey, to whom he was so nearly related, in one and the same Campaign Commander in Chief of two hostile Armies?
-Prince Eugene, therefore, I say, endeavoured by his Vigilance to apply a Remedy to all these Disorders, to which End he took infinite Pains.
-For the same Purpose he was always in Conference with the Marquis de Leganez Governor of the Milaneze, Count Mansfeldt, and the other Ministers of those Frinces who formed the Alliance; and Couriers upon Couriers were dispatch'd to the Courts which interested themselves in the Affairs of Italy.
+What a Heart-Breaking was this to this Prince, who being General to the Emperor, saw the Duke of Savoy, to whom he was so nearly related, in one and the same Campaign Commander in Chief of two hostile Armies?
+Prince Eugene, therefore, I say, deavoured by his Vigilance to apply a Remedy to all these Disorders, to which End he took infinite Pains.
+For the same Purpose he was always in Conference with the Marquis de Leganez Governor of the Milaneze, Count Mansfeldt, and the other Ministers of those Princes who formed the Alliance; and Couriers upon Couriers were dispatch'd to the Courts which interested themselves in the Affairs of Italy.

-Duke of Sa voy has not Power to treat without the Con French Ge-
+Duke of Sa voy has not Power to treat with-French Ge-